 This exercise challenges aspiring readers and writers to read and analyze a piece of literature.
 Students will be presented with either a poem or prose passage and asked to explain in a short essay what they think it’s about by making references to the text and identifying literary techniques (e.g., symbolism, metaphor, alliteration, etc.).
 The essays will then be read and ranked by a team of judges from the Department of English and Humanities.
 The criteria for judgment will be outlined in a rubric attached to the writing prompt at the beginning of the contest.

 Limited to 15 contestants (the first 15 registered, 1 student per school) and only junior or senior level students.
-All entries must be composed and submitted in word processing form during this session.
-Contestants may use their own laptops if desired.
+All entries must be composed and submitted during this session.
+Blue Books will be provided.

 Music